Move Schedules: Fast persistence computations in coarse dynamic settings: Our contribution: Move Schedules

 Thus, if $p \in S_m$ denotes a uniformly random permutation in $S_m$, then $L(p)/\sqrt{m} \to 2$ in probability as $m \to \infty$.
-Using the reduction from above to show that $\mathrm{LCS}(p,q) \Leftrightarrow \mathrm{LIS}(p')$, the claimed bound follows. \end{proof} The upper bound from Corollary~\ref{cor:expectation} captures the size of $S^\ast$ under worst-case conditions.
-It is worth noting that this bound applies to pairs of uniformly sampled permutations, as opposed to uniformly sampled filtrations---simplicial filtrations have more structure due to the subcomplex relation that must be respected.
-Thus, while $O(m - \sqrt{m})$ in expectation is an improvement over $O(m)$, it is still not tight.
-However, Boissonnat~\cite{boissonnat2018efficient} has shown that for any $d$-dimensional simplicial complex $K$ with $m$ simplices, the number of distinct filtrations built from $K$ is \emph{at least} $\floor{\frac{t+1}{d+1}}^m$, where $t$ is the number of distinct filtration values associated with the complex $K$.
-In the case where $t \sim O(m)$ and $d << m$ fixed, this lower bound grows similarly to $m!$---thus, $O(m - \sqrt{m})$ is not too pessimistic of an upper bound when the pair of filtrations are no more similar than two random permutations.
-In practice, when one has a time-varying filtration and the sampling points are relatively close [in time], the LCS between adjacent filtrations is expected to be much larger, subsequently making $d$ much smaller.
-For example, the average size of the LCS across the 10 filtrations from Section~\ref{sec:motivation} each having $m=417$ simplices sampled at evenly spaced time points was $343$, implying $d \approx 70$ permutations needed on average to update the decomposition at adjacent time points.
+Using the reduction from above to show that $\mathrm{LCS}(p,q) \Leftrightarrow \mathrm{LIS}(p')$, the claimed bound follows. \end{proof} \begin{remark} Note the quantity from Corollary~\ref{cor:expectation} captures the size of $S^\ast$ between pairs of uniformly sampled permutations, as opposed to uniformly sampled filtrations, which have more structure due to the face poset.
+However, Boissonnat~\cite{boissonnat2018efficient} prove the number of distinct filtrations built from a $k$-dimensional simplicial complex $K$ with $m$ simplices and $t$ distinct filtration values is \emph{at least} $\floor{\frac{t+1}{k+1}}^m$.
+Since this bound grows similarly to $m!$ when $t \sim O(m)$ and $k << m$ fixed, $d \approx n - \sqrt{n}$ is not too pessimistic a bound between random filtrations. \end{remark}

+In practice, when one has a time-varying filtration and the sampling points are relatively close [in time], the LCS between adjacent filtrations is expected to be much larger, shrinking $d$ substantially.
+For example, for the complex from Section~\ref{sec:motivation} with $m=417$ simplices, the average size of the LCS across the 10 evenly spaced filtrations was $343$, implying $d \approx 70$ permutations needed on average to update the decomposition between adjacent time points.